April 19 - 23, 2022

-This symposium invites writers, artists, scholars, and educators engaged with geopoetics, an emerging field of creative practice at the nexus of poetics and geography.
-Leading and emerging figures in geopoetics, ecophilosophy and place-based education will dialogue, lead seminars, present works, create, and cross-pollinate.
+This symposium invites writers, artists, scholars, and educators engaged with geopoetics, an emerging constellation of creative practice at the nexus of poetics and geography.
+Leading and emerging figures in geopoetics, Indigenous studies, ecophilosophy, environmental arts and place-based education will dialogue, learn from the land, lead seminars, present works, create, collaborate, and cross-pollinate.

-Together we will consider geopoetics in the context of settler-colonialism, climate change and the sixth extinction to share strategies for staying with some of the more troubling questions and realities of scholarship, education and art in the Anthropocene.
-For instance, what role can imagination play in fostering new ecological relations and paradigms?
-What lyric strategies might we employ to incorporate other-than-human agents into public life?
-How might we find adequate ways to grieve what has been lost while nurturing futures of multispecies flourishing?
-At a time of ecological precarity, this gathering offers space for rethinking and remaking relations with/in a more-than-human world.
+Together we will consider geopoetics in the context of settler-colonialism and climate change to share strategies for staying with some of the more troubling questions and realities of scholarship, education and art in the so-called Anthropocene (the proposed epoch in which humans are recognized as a geological force).
+For instance, what role does imagination play in fostering new ecological/geographic paradigms?
+What lyric strategies amplify the role of more-than-human agents in public life?
+How might we grieve what we are losing while nurturing futures of multispecies flourishing?
+In a time of ecological precarity, this gathering offers space for rethinking and remaking relations with/in a more-than-human world.

 David Abram is a cultural ecologist and philosopher who lectures and teaches widely on several continents.
 He is the author of Becoming Animal: An Earthly Cosmology, and The Spell of the Sensuous.